StunlockStudios/vrising-dedicated-server-instructions/README.md

 After the server has loaded the default files it looks for local overrides.
 The default location it looks for these files are:
 * Windows: `%USERPROFILE%\AppData\LocalLow\Stunlock Studios\VRisingServer\Settings`

 You can put a full settings file in this local override location, or you can populate it with just the settings/values that differ from the default file.

-This location can be customized with the `-persistentDataPath` parameter, which is recommended to do in general and a must if you want to run multiple servers on one host to keep the settings and saves separated. ⚠️ **With multiple server setups**, the settings' files must be located inside a subfolder named `Settings`, itself inside the specified `-persistentDataPath` folder.
+This location can be customized with the `-persistentDataPath` parameter, which is recommended to do in general and a must if you want to run multiple servers on one host to keep the settings and saves separated.

+**NOTE**: The path that is replaced with `-persistentDataPath` is what the [`Application.persistentDataPath`](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) constant in [Unity](https://unity.com/) is referring to, which is:
+* Windows: `%USERPROFILE%\AppData\LocalLow\Stunlock Studios\VRisingServer\`

+That means that anything that would have gone inside the path above, like `Settings` and `Saves` goes below/inside whatever folder specified with `-persistentDataPath`.
+So settings files are read from the `Settings` subfolder and saves are put in the `Saves` subfolder within the specified path.

 The most important settings in the `ServerHostSettings.json` file are the following: